neondatabase/website/content/docs/guides/branching-github-actions.md

 - The `base_branch` is the branch you are merging into.
 It's the "upstream" branch used as the reference point for the comparison.
 If you don’t explicitly specify the `base_branch`, the action defaults to comparing the `compare_branch` with its parent branch.
 The `base_branch` branch is usually named `main`, which is default name of the root branch created with each Neon project.
 - The `database` is the name of the database containing the schema to be compared.
 - The `username` is the name of the Postgres role that owns the database.
+- `permissions: write-all` allows comments to be written on pull requests in public or private repositories.
+Alternatively, to be less permissive, you could use:

+    ```yaml
+    permissions
+      pull-requests: write
+      contents: write
+    ```

 After performing the schema diff comparison: